PiMaker/pimaker.github.io/_texts/rvc1.md

 ```
 <small>(excerpt from [NixDebug.cs](https://github.com/PiMaker/rvc/blob/6208912/_Nix/NixDebug.cs), for decoding - this file is in desperate need of a cleanup :/)</small>

 This is fairly expensive, especially since it's running in Udon, so we limit the rendering of this `Camera` to once every 15 frames or so.
-This is certainly not pretty, but works well enough for debugging.
+Certainly not pretty, but works well enough for debugging (and unfortunately also some device state).

 ---
 # MMU and Devices

 The emulator includes a full SV32 memory management unit.
-I didn't even plan on adding this at first, but it turns out Linux only supports NOMMU mode on 64-bit RISC-V. I suppose this is a fairly niche use-case...
+I didn't even plan on adding this at first, but it turns out Linux only supports NOMMU mode on 64-bit RISC-V. I suppose this project is a fairly niche use-case...

-Fortunately, this turned out easier than expected.
+Fortunately, this ended up being easier than expected.
 I'm not sure what it was about the MMU, but it sounded quite difficult at first, only to turn out to be a straightforward implementation of the paging algorithm described in the _RISC-V privileged spec_.

 Once again, the two-layer pagewalk is performed with avoiding inlining in mind.
 The `load_page` function only has one callsite, with the recursive walk taken care of by a loop.
 I felt that the MMU logic was optimized enough that I could get away with using `mem_get_cached_or_tex`, which includes the cache logic - this means that page tables are fully coherent, and `sfence.vma` (what would be a TLB flush on x86) can be a no-op.

 ---

 There are two devices on the emulated SoC that can issue interrupts - the CLINT timer and the UART.
-Additionally, software interrupts from both machine and supervisor mode are supported as well.
+Additionally, software interrupts into both machine and supervisor mode are supported as well.
 All of this is covered under the umbrella term "trap handling", which deals with IRQs and exceptions.
+[Most of this logic](https://github.com/PiMaker/rvc/blob/6208912/_Nix/rvc/src/trap.h) is borrowed fairly directly from *riscv-rust* again, with the exception being that PLIC and CLINT are handled all at once.[7]

 The timer's frequency is in sync with the CPU clock, i.e. one clock cycle equals one timer tick.
 That being said, this is not what our [device tree](https://github.com/PiMaker/rvc/blob/17da347/dts.dts) is communicating to Linux.
 The frequency given as `timebase-frequency = <0x1000000>;` ranges in the MHz, obviously way faster than what it actually runs at.
 I'm not entirely certain why that is necessary, but if I set this to a more natural 200 kHz-ish, Linux schedules it's own timer interrupt so frequently as to completely stall the boot process.